top of page

 • The Drama: The Critic sees a clean house, not the 3:00 AM panic and the tiredness in the caregiver’s eyes.
 They give glib, useless advice ("Dad just needs to get out more!") that completely ignores the parent's actual condition.

 • The Raw Emotion: The caregiver feels betrayed and invisible.
-The Critic feels guilty and deflects that guilt by finding flaws in the caregiver’s approach and rules set.
+The Critic feels guilty and deflects that guilt by finding flaws in the caregiver’s approach.
 This dynamic is a direct, agonizing rejection of the daily sacrifices the caregiver makes.

-The family can unconsciously slip back into old roles.
-A 50-year-old may try to argue with their older adult father as if they were a teenager.
-In contrast, the father struggles to maintain his authority and dignity against the overwhelming evidence of his dependence.
+Families can unconsciously slip back into old roles.
+A 50-year-old may argue with their older adult father as if they were a teenager.
+Meanwhile, the father struggles to maintain his authority and dignity against the overwhelming evidence of his dependence.

 • Drama: The adult children treat the parent like a stubborn teenager, forgetting the parent is now a frail older adult deserving of respect.
 The parent fights back, trying to discipline the adult child who now manages their bank account.